 Simply adjust up or down as many weeks as you need to account for the last frost date for your area.
 I’m in zone five, so if you’re in zone ten, you’ll need to do quite a bit of adjusting, fyi.

-To review what to do in the Early Spring Garden, please visit our previous post in this series: Raised Bed Gardens: What to do in Early Spring.
 One of the best books I’ve used to keep track of what I should be doing each month for the garden is The Week by Week Vegetable Gardener’s Handbook, which you can find used at Thriftbooks.com.
 It has space to pencil in your dates so that you can use it like a workbook all year round.